-Daniel Barrows – Co-OPP Program Coordinator – daniel [at] vocalvirginia.org
+Daniel Barrows – Coordinator, Coalition of Peer-Run Programs – daniel [at] vocalvirginia.org

 Daniel has a passion for building communities of support and mutual aid.
 He has held leadership roles at organizations including a community of those who have experienced homelessness who demonstrate sustainable living skills, a bicycle repair shop emphasizing empowerment through collaborative skill-building, a residential addiction recovery farm, and a coalition for local criminal justice reform.
 In all his roles, Daniel cultivates spaces of mutual support.
 From teaching bicycle repair skills to coaching nonprofit leaders, Daniel approaches every interaction as an opportunity for mutual personal growth with vitality and warmth.